datacarpentry/astronomy-python/_episodes/04-motion.md

 > for information you will need to get started.
 >
 > > ## Read me
-> > In the previous episode, we ran a query on the Gaia server,
+> > Previously, we ran a query on the Gaia server, downloaded data for roughly 140,000
+> > stars, transformed the coordinates to the GD-1 reference frame,
-> > downloaded data for roughly 140,000 stars, and saved the data in a FITS file.
+> > and saved the results in an HDF5 file (Dataset name `results_df`).
 > > We will use that data for this episode.
 > > Whether you are working from a new notebook or coming back from a checkpoint,
 > > reloading the data will save you from having to run the query again.